 How to Find an Ant Nest in Your Yard

 Locating an ant’s nest outside is often easier than finding ants hiding in your home.
 Check out how to find nests and the best places to look for them.

-Many nests outside can be identified by a mound of soil with a hole at the top.
+- Look for Mounds of Dirt: Many nests outside can be identified by a mound of soil with a hole at the top.
 These structures serve as the entrance point to the nest that is often several feet underground.
-They can pop up throughout your yard and they can even be found in the cracks between pavement.
+They can pop up throughout your yard, and they can even be found in the cracks between pavement.

-If there isn’t a noticeable anthill, you may have to do some digging.
+- Look Under Objects: If there isn’t a noticeable anthill, you may have to do some digging.
 Ants build nests under things like logs and bricks.
 Check your yard for items that could act as shelter for an ant colony.
-Fire ants and carpenter ants both like to build nests in rotting wood, so keep an eye for these as well.
+Fire ants and carpenter ants like to build nests in rotting wood.

-Aphids are garden pests that enjoy nibbling on various plants.
+- Keep Watch for Aphids: Aphids are garden pests that enjoy nibbling on various plants.
 They secrete a sticky, sweet liquid known as honeydew.
 Ants love this sweet treat and they’ll form colonies near aphids.
-If you’re noticing plant damage, see if you can spot these tiny pests.
-If aphids are in your yard, ants are probably aren’t too far from them.
+If you notice plant damage, see if you can spot these tiny pests.
+If aphids are in your yard, ants probably aren’t too far from them.